 Though they are not widely known, elderberries are one of the most versatile and productive plants in the garden world.

-Native to many parts of the United States, they have offered shade, protection, beautiful flowers, and a tasty berry to their keepers and the local wildlife for generations.
+Native to many parts of the United States, they have offered shade, protection, beautiful flowers, and tasty berries to their keepers and the local wildlife for generations.
 In short, they require very little care and give back so much!

 Whether you choose to grow them as a hedge, a place for butterflies to visit, or for food and medicinal recipes, you won’t be disappointed by the benefits they offer.

 If you live in a growing zone that is pleasing to this shrub, I highly recommend giving elderberries a chance.

-You can certainly propagate existing plants – especially if you are fortunate to have them growing wild in your region.
+You can certainly propagate existing plants from cuttings or suckers – especially if you are fortunate to have them growing wild in your region.
 But many gardeners choose to buy proven varieties from nurseries and garden centers.

 We’ve identified seven of our favorite cultivars for the home gardener to include:

-This native cultivar of Sambucus canadensis goes by the common name “Adams.”
+‘Adams’ is a cultivar of native Sambucus canadensis.
 It is one of the most common elderberries grown in North America and is similar to those found growing wild.

 The signature white flowers, and large clusters of dark purple fruits, make it easily identifiable as a beautiful yard accent.

-At full height, this beautiful bush can reach between 6 and 10 feet tall.
-It will thrive in USDA Hardiness Zones 3-9.
+At full height, this beautiful bush can reach between six and 10 feet tall.
+It will thrive in USDA Hardiness Zones 3 to 9.

 2. Black Beauty

-A new import from Europe, this variety has very dark leaves, pinkish blooms, and a unique lemon scent.
+An import from Europe, Black Beauty® aka S. nigra ‘Gerda,’ has very dark leaves, pinkish blooms, and a unique lemon scent.

-It is best suited for US growing zones 4-7 and prefers moist or even wet growing conditions.
+It is best suited for growing in Zones 4 to 7 and prefers moist or even wet growing conditions.

-A smaller elderberry breed, this plant will grow to no more than 6 feet at maturity, but responds well to pruning.
+A smaller elderberry variety, this plant will grow to no more than six feet tall at maturity, but responds well to pruning.

 Like other elderberries, it produces luscious fruits that have become popular for making delicious wines.
-Buy two to ensure proper cross-pollination.
+Buy two to ensure proper pollination.

 You can find this plant for sale as a potted shrub from Nature Hills Nursery.